Find out what is happening in the world of corruption

 How do you define corruption?

-This last point is also how Corruption Watch defines corruption.
-Some of the other definitions don’t specify if the corruption is taking part in the private or public sector, but we focus on the abuse of public office and resources.
-Note that this may or may not involve a company or individual from the private sector, and bribery is just one of the mechanisms used.
+This last point is very similar to how Corruption Watch defines corruption.
+Some of the other definitions don’t specify if the corruption is taking part in the private or public sector, but we focus on the abuse of both private and public office and resources.

 Learn more about our definition of corruption